Hi, I’m Paul.

 Loss of Capacity

 What if you become incompetent and unable to manage your own affairs?
-Without a plan, the courts will select the person to manage your affairs.
-With a plan, you pick that person (through a Power of Attorney or a Living Trust).
+Without a valid estate plan, the courts will select the person to manage your affairs as they see fit.
+With a plan, you pick that person through a Power of Attorney or a Living Trust.

 Minor Children